Model selection for weakly dependent time series forecasting: Main results

-We denote $\sum_{j=0}^{\infty}\ a_j(H) :=a(H)$, $\sum_{j=0}^\infty ja_j(H)=\tilde a(H)$.
+We denote $\sum_{j=0}^{\infty} a_j(H) :=a(H)$, $\sum_{j=0}^\infty ja_j(H)=\tilde a(H)$.
 The causal Bernoulli shifts are defined by the relation

-where $\xi_{t}$ for ${t\in\Z}$ are iid variables called the innovations and distributed as $\mu$.
-We assume that the innovation's norm admits a finite Laplace transform $\mu[\exp(c^\ast\|\xi_0\|)]:=\Psi(c^\ast)<+\infty$ (the Cramer condition) for $c^\ast\geq a(H)$.
+where $\xi_{t}$ for ${t\in\Z}$ are i.i.d. variables called the innovations and distributed as $\mu$.
+We assume that we can choose, by quantile transformation, innovations that admit a finite Laplace transform $\mu[\exp(c^\ast\|\xi_0\|)]:=\Psi(c^\ast)<+\infty$ (the Cramer condition) for $c^\ast\geq a(H)$.
 Classical examples of such processes are causal linear ARMA models and chains with infinite memory with low-tail innovations, see Section \ref{sec::app1} for more details.
-In this context we prove the following oracle inequality
+In this context, we prove the following oracle inequality

-\begin{thm} Under {\bf (CBS)} and condition \eqref{dimension}, there are explicit constants
+\begin{thm} Under {(CBS)} and condition \eqref{dimension}, there are explicit constants

-such that for all $n\ge 8e (1+L)$ with probability at least $1-\varepsilon$
+such that for all $n\ge8e (1+L)$ with probability at least $1-\varepsilon$